VetSii

 Beyond the designation of abnormal conditions such as

-inflammation, trauma, and infection
+inflammation, trauma, and infection, SonotectTM research

 has developed further differentiation of tissue types such as